 Curious about your rights as a worker?
 Understanding the Fair Labor Standards Act (FLSA) is a great place to start learning.
-In this blog, the Employment and Consumer Law Group attorneys discuss the FLSA and address some of our most frequently asked questions about how the FLSA protects you in the workplace.
+In this blog, the Employment and Commerce Law Group attorneys discuss the FLSA and address some of our most frequently asked questions about how the FLSA protects you in the workplace.

 What is the FLSA?

 The Fair Labor Standards Act (FLSA) was enacted in 1938 to introduce federal wage and employment standards throughout the United States.
 The FLSA establishes a federal minimum wage, entitles certain employees to overtime pay, and places restrictions on the employment of minors.